DavidPankiewicz/data-wrangle-openstreetmaps-data/README.md

 For ease of insertion into MongoDB, I converted the format of the data from OSM XML to JSON.
 See `create_json.py`.

 ## Analysis
-Analysis of the data was performed using MongoDb's query [aggregation pipelines framework](http://docs.mongodb.org/manual/core/aggregation-pipeline/).
+Analysis of the data was performed using MongoDb's query [aggregation pipeline framework](http://docs.mongodb.org/manual/core/aggregation-pipeline/).

 Examples queries: